 Is this the same stuff they used back in the 70’s?

 Same idea, different process.
 The installation process is different.

 Since it is newspaper, will it mold if it gets damp or wet?

-The Nu-Wool cellulose insulation is treated with with a boron-based, EPA Registered Fungicide, which makes the insulation resistant to mold.
+The Nu-Wool cellulose insulation is treated with a boron-based, EPA-registered fungicide, which makes the insulation resistant to mold.
 Under federal law, claims of mold resistance can only be made by products that contain a fungicide registered with the EPA for use in that product.
-Virtually no other insulation products contain such additives. (referenced from the Nuwool.com website)
+Virtually no other insulation products contain such additives (referenced from the Nuwool.com website).

 Can you insulate brick or block houses?

-No, we need a 3 1/2 “ cavity to blow our cellulose in the walls, but we can insulate your attic to make your home more comfortable.
+We need a 3 1/2 ” cavity to blow our cellulose insulation into the walls.
+If you don’t have these, we can insulate your attic to make your home more comfortable.